Dan Biggar: British & Irish Lions

 In April 2017, Biggar was selected for the 2017 British & Irish Lions tour to New Zealand as one of three Fly-half options.
 Biggar made his first start of the tour in the provincial game against the Blues on 7 June 2017, but was withdrawn after a 35 minutes and failed to reappear following a HIA.
 Biggar would next appear in the fourth tour game against the Highlanders, assisting the opening try for Jonathan Joseph and kicking his first points as the Lions narrowly lost 33–32, despite being up when Biggar left the field.
 Biggar's stand out performance came against the Chiefs, kicking 100% in a comfortable win.
 Despite his impressive form in the provincial games, Biggar would not make a test appearance against the All Blacks.
 Biggar ended the tour with 35 points from 5 appearances.

 Biggar was selected for his second British and Irish Lions tour in May 2021 against reigning World Champions South Africa.
 Biggar started in the pre-tour match against Japan at Murrayfield.
 Biggar kicked 4 conversions and assisted Tadhg Beirne's try, being named Player of the Match.
 Biggar's first appearance in South Africa was against the Sharks on 10 July 2021, kicking 16 points in a 71–31 win.
 Biggar was selected to start the first test 24 July 2021, making his test debut, as the Lions took a 1–0 series lead.
 Biggar kicked 5/6 for a total of 14 points before leaving the field with a head injury.
-Biggar would start the following two tests, contributing 9 more points as the Lions lost the series 2–1.
+The Lions lost the second test 27–9, and in his 57 minutes on the pitch, Biggar passed the ball three times.
 Biggar suffered a shin injury after 10 minutes of the third test which led to his early withdrawal from the game.
 Biggar's tour ended with 47 points from 5 appearances.

 International tries

 Personal life

-On 7 December 2015, Biggar won the BBC Cymru Sports Personality of the Year Award.
+On 7 December 2015, Biggar won the BBC Cymru Wales Sports Personality of the Year.